 A good 360-degree feedback tool lets you collect feedback from the employees on how their leader works and mentors them.
 This data can then be analyzed to know the manager’s strengths, weaknesses, and overall personality.

-To create similar employee 360 degree feedback surveys or any online survey, you can sign up for free on SurveySparrow.
+To create similar employee 360-degree feedback surveys or any online survey, you can sign up here for FREE!

 Once the responses start pouring in, you can quickly spot the trends and patterns using the report-savvy dashboard.

 If you have been researching leadership assessment tests, it’s sure that you are aware of DISC.
 It’s one of the simplest leadership assessment tools out there.
 The name DISC stands for the four most important traits/profiles that the tool checks out for in a person.

 - (C)onscientiousness – (task-oriented and active)

 The concept used to formulate this tool is quite straightforward and this makes the tool popular.
 The tool takes into account the noticeable behavior in a man and therefore, the results can be predicted beforehand.

 The tool comes in different versions and the most advanced one allows you to differentiate the behavior exhibited by the person at work and home.
 The final test results will let you know if you are more of a people person or a task-oriented individual.